 Here we use biogeochemical Argo float observations spanning a seven-year period to characterize for the first time the regional distribution of SAMW formation properties in the Pacific and Indian sectors, finding that the colder, fresher SAMW that forms in the Pacific is also higher in oxygen, nitrate, DIC, and pCO_2 than SAMW that forms in the Indian Ocean.
-The differences in formation properties between the Pacific and Indian Oceans reflect the differences in the density of SAMW formed in each region.
-The distribution of wintertime properties against density is consistent in both sectors, indicating that these property distributions predominantly represent a continuum of source water mass mixing between thermocline water, upwelled circumpolar deep water, and re-entrained SAMW.
+The differences in formation properties between the Pacific and Indian Oceans reflect the density of SAMW formed in each region.
+The distribution of wintertime properties against density is consistent in both sectors, indicating that these property distributions predominantly represent a continuum of source water mass mixing between thermocline water, upwelled circumpolar deep water, AAIW, and re-entrained SAMW.

 In both the Pacific and Indian sectors, SAMW is undersaturated in oxygen at the time of formation, with slightly stronger undersaturation present in the Pacific formation regions.
 This undersaturation must be taken into account when calculating derived quantities that normally assume oxygen saturation at the time of water mass formation.
-This observed undersaturation appears fairly constant over the observed time period time and matches results from biogeochemical ocean state estimate BSOSE that suggest some consistent balance between undersaturation due to cooling or entrainment and replenishment by air-sea gas exchange that is maintained despite large interannual differences in oxygen concentration and SST.
+This observed undersaturation appears fairly constant over the observed time period and matches results from biogeochemical ocean state estimate BSOSE that suggest some consistent balance between undersaturation due to cooling or entrainment and replenishment by air-sea gas exchange that is maintained despite large interannual differences in oxygen concentration and SST.

 There are large differences between the mean $\Delta p CO_2$ of newly formed SAMW estimated from profiling floats and that measured by underway shipboard observations.
-Float estimates of winter $\Delta p CO_2$ are on average ~17 μ atm higher in this study than the limited SOCAT observations from the same formation regions.
-However, float observations are geographically more uniformly distributed over the SAMW formation regions, resulting in a wider range of properties than has been observed from shipboard observations.
-The bulk of these differences can be understood from the different sample distribution in the two datasets and there are no indications of systemic biases in the float data that are large enough to account for the differences between float and shipboard datasets.
+Float estimates of winter $\Delta p CO_2$ are on average ~17 μatm higher in this study than the limited SOCAT observations from the same formation regions, part of which could be due to a systemic bias in float-derived $p CO_2$.
+However, float observations are geographically more uniformly distributed over the SAMW formation regions, sampling a wider range of properties than has been measured from shipboard observations.
+The bulk of these differences can be explained by the different sample distribution in the two datasets.
 During the wintertime formation period, SAMW has a positive $\Delta p CO_2$ (average of SOCAT and float datasets) in the Pacific and a near neutral $\Delta p CO_2$ in the Indian formation region.
 This indicates that SAMW formation is not directly driving air-sea uptake of contemporary CO_2 .
 The biogeochemical observations here provide for the first time the comparison data necessary to determine if models used to understand how anthropogenic carbon enters the ocean interior through mode and intermediate waters are accurately representing ocean biogeochemistry during mode water formation.

-There are sufficient float biogeochemical observations to constrain mean wintertime formation properties but are not currently enough to investigate sub-regional or interannual variability.
-We thus used BSOSE output to explore spatial and temporal SAMW variability, focusing on the Pacific formation region.
-In the Pacific the link between climate modes of variability and SAMW response is the strongest and BSOSE representation of the magnitude and location of deep winter mixing in the Pacific was more similar to these from the RG-Argo than in the Indian sectors.
-Comparison between this study and Cerovečki and Meijers (2021) indicates that BSOSE reproduces the large-scale response of the MLD well, both in response to SAM and

-ENSO and in the dipole pattern of variability between the central and southeast Pacific.
+There are sufficient float biogeochemical observations to constrain mean wintertime formation properties but there are not currently enough to investigate sub-regional or interannual variability.
+We thus used BSOSE output to explore spatial and temporal SAMW variability, focusing on the Pacific SAMW formation region.
+In the Pacific the link between climate modes of variability and SAMW response is the strongest and BSOSE representation of the spatial distribution of deep winter mixing in the Pacific was more similar to these from the RG-Argo than in the Indian sector.
+Comparison between this study and Cerovečki and Meijers (2021) indicates that BSOSE well reproduces the large-scale response of the MLD to SAM and ENSO, showing the dipole pattern of variability between the central and southeast Pacific.
 BSOSE also accurately represents the relationships between biogeochemical properties and water mass density that we find in observations, giving good confidence that it can used to develop our understanding of the link between climate forcing and biogeochemical property variability in SAMW formation waters.